Get the Ultimate Guide on how to make the Perfect Salad! Create a restaurant quality salad – either a healthy side or main dish every time.

 - Start by slicing a stalk of romaine lettuce into thin ribbons.
 (The romaine lettuce will add a nice crunch to your salad.)

-- Next, add a leafy green such as arugula to the bowl.
+- Next, add a leafy greens such as arugula to the bowl.
 (Try to eyeball a ratio of ¾ romaine, ¼ arugula.)

 - Sprinkle the lettuce lightly with salt.
 (Trust me on this one…. take a bite of a piece of lettuce you’ve just salted, and you will understand immediately that you are on the road to building the best salad ever!)